Carrie Underwood Reveals Adorable Thing Her Son Isaiah Does On Her ‘Cry Pretty’ Tour

 Carrie also said that her youngest, Jacob, is enjoying tour life too but noted that he isn’t too picky since he’s still a baby.

-Carrie has been on this particular tour since May of this year and it’s set to wrap up at the end of this month in Detroit, Michigan.
-The shows have been getting rave reviews especially from her adoring followers on Instagram.
+Carrie has been on this particular tour since May, and it’s set to wrap up at the end of this month in Detroit, Michigan.
+The shows have been getting rave reviews, especially from her adoring followers on Instagram.

 “Awesome concert,” wrote one fan of her show at Madison Square Garden in New York.
 “Certainly gave everything you had!”